How to Hire a Shopify Google Ads Expert in 2026 (and What They Should Actually Deliver)

 80%

-What a Shopify Google Ads expert should actually know
+What should a Shopify Google Ads expert actually know?

 Before you hire anyone, learn the five friction points where the Shopify and Google Ads stack breaks.
 You do not have to fix them yourself.
 You just need to know enough to tell whether the person across the table has ever handled them, because a generic Google Ads expert usually has not.